To read a summary of this year's Dinner & Dance, scroll down.

 The Jan Hallett Memorial Trophy

-This is awarded for an achievement done by a club member.
+In memory of Gordon's wife, this is awarded for an achievement by a club member.

 2019 Annual Dinner Dance